 - 1.4.
 An applicant cannot apply to VCAT to ask that it take action under section 61 (bring the evidence of the breach of duty or misconduct to the attention of the responsible person).
 Section 61 requires VCAT to consider disciplinary action when the proceedings are complete. - 1.5.
 The exercise of that power is subject to the requirement in section 98(1) of the Victorian Civil and Administrative Tribunal Act 1998 (Vic) which requires VCAT to act fairly.
-This would normally require VCAT to give the officer an opportunity to be heard first.
+This would normally require VCAT to give the officer against whom the allegations are being brought, an opportunity to be heard first.